Search here...

 Pantelleria is a fairly big island at around 84 square km (32 square miles) and there are different areas or suburbs that you can stay in.

-We stayed in Trancino at Pantelleria Dream Resort, which has rooms that are traditional dammusi.
+The first time we visited we stayed in Trancino at Pantelleria Dream Resort, which has rooms that are traditional dammusi.
 It’s a fabulous resort, with a stunning infinity pool and a great restaurant.
 It’s also family owned and run and the staff are really friendly and helpful.

 Disclosure: This post contains an affiliate link, which earns me a little bit of commission at no extra cost to you.